David Boyle

 David Boyle is a barrister, writer, lecturer, mediator, and visiting professor, with a long-standing interest in expert evidence and forensic thinking.

 Always approachable, he has a particular appreciation of the need for clients to understand their litigation, no matter what the complexities, and has a reputation for both clarity and forensic rigour in both his written and oral advocacy.
-He is in demand for his pleadings and schedules, his trial and appellate advocacy, his client care, problem-solving, and strategic advice, and his firm but pragmatic negotiating skills, whether at JSMs or mediations.
+He is highly regarded for his pleadings and schedules, his trial and appellate advocacy, his client care, problem-solving, and strategic advice, together with his firm but pragmatic negotiating skills, whether at JSMs or mediations.
 His perceptive and analytical approach makes him the first port of call for unusual, complex and/or difficult cases.

 David accepts claimant instructions on a CFA or privately paid basis.
 He does not accept Direct Access work.